syncliteio/SyncLite/synclite-code-samples/nodejs/README.md

 npm install synclite@1.1.0
 ```

-That's it — the published `synclite` npm package is self-contained (bundles its native runtime + DuckDB) and installs on Linux (x86_64 / aarch64), Windows (x64), and macOS with no repo checkout and no Rust toolchain.
-Then skip straight to [step 2](#2-install-pg-for-the-post-sync-postgres-verification) to add the Postgres client and run the sample.
+That's it — npm automatically installs the matching native optional dependency
+(`@synclite/native-win32-x64-msvc`, `@synclite/native-linux-x64-gnu`, or
+`@synclite/native-linux-arm64-gnu`).
+It runs without a repo checkout or Rust
+toolchain on Windows x64, Linux x86_64, and Linux aarch64.
+Then skip straight
+to [step 2](#2-install-pg-for-the-post-sync-postgres-verification) to add the
+Postgres client and run the sample.

 Prefer to run entirely offline from an extracted release zip?
 Use [Run from the release zip](#run-from-the-release-zip) below instead.